CELS-USB/.github/profile/README.md

-# CELS – Computational Engineering and Learning Systems
+# CELS – Center of Explainable Learning Systems

 CELS is a research laboratory at the Faculty of Science, University of South Bohemia in České Budějovice, Czech Republic.